Skye-ye/Solution-to-Sysadmin-DeCal/Solution/lab4a.md

 ## Q5

-**Why is setting up a firewall important?
-What are some security concerns that might arise from exposing a port?**

-### Answer

 Setting up a firewall is important because it acts as a barrier that controls the traffic between your internal network and untrusted external networks, such as the internet.
 It helps to prevent unauthorized access and cyber attacks.

 Exposing a port can be risky because it may: